Greg's Blog

 Wednesday, August 27, 2003

 I saw the family off last night and then came home and set everything up in the living room while listening to Ken Layne's new CD.
 Then I worked on miking the Taylor.
 I settled on a combination of a cheap Octava large diaphragm condenser mic mixed with a little bit of direct input from the pickup.
 The mic gets a good low end and room sounds plus the sound of the pick on the strings, an the direct input fills out the middle.
 I tracked a bit with it and then layed down some bass on a song called Memory Street.
+I will get into some serious tracking on electric guitars and vocals as soon as I get home from work today.
+Here's the Taylor:

 Here's something I think might come in handy: